abhinav059/calculator/README.md

 # calculator
-I have madea very simple calculator.
+I have made a very simple calculator.
 Here I have used EVAL function to make a calculator.